-The IGDA International Games Exchange is a pilot initiative between IGDA’s Melbourne, Shenzhen and Japan chapters to enable developers to playtest in other markets.
+The IGDA International Games Exchange program is an initiative between IGDA’s Melbourne, Shenzhen, Japan and Singapore chapters to enable developers to playtest in other markets.
 This can provide valuable feedback on localisation ahead of releasing in that region.

 Games are exchanged between chapters to be showcased at IGDA events such as meetups.